Roger Manning - bio

 "People work hard and end up with nothing.
 I ain't got nothing either, but at least I didn't work hard for it" (from the 'Pearly Blues').

-By the end of the 80s, the songs had evolved into a style where Jack Kerouac meets Led Zeppelin meets Joni Mitchell meets Sonic Youth meets Public Enemy meets the Clash meets Woody Guthrie meets Big Audio Dynamite.
-Various fellow downtown New York performers, including King Missile (John S. Hall) and Billy Syndrome were strong influences as well.
+Song rhythms were largely drawn from music being spun in New York clubs like Danceteria, The Ritz, and Palladium.
+Early influences also include Kerouac, Led Zeppelin, Joni Mitchell, Sonic Youth, Public Enemy, the Clash, Woody Guthrie, Big Audio Dynamite.
+Various fellow downtown New York performers, including King Missile (John S. Hall) and Billy Syndrome, were strong influences as well.
 These others, and I are associated with the beginnings of New York's "Anti-Folk" scene which came together in the mid 80s.
-Later influences include My Bloody Valentine, Elysian Fields (NYC) and various forms of electronica.
+Later influences include My Bloody Valentine, Liz Phair, Elysian Fields (NYC) and various forms of electronica.

-In 1995, Hamburg recording label Moll released the 3rd Roger Manning album, which featured a full band recorded on a 4-track cassette port-a-studio in a Brooklyn basement.
-Moll had introduced themselves after my show at the 1994 South by Southwest music conference in Austin, Texas where old friend Beck had joined me on stage.
+In 1995, Hamburg recording label Moll released the 3rd Roger Manning album featuring a full band recorded on a 4-track cassette port-a-studio in a Brooklyn basement.
 The CD received a 4 star review in German Rolling Stone magazine and was followed by several tours across Germany and nearby countries.

-Releases include: "Roger Manning" -Moll (Germany)/Shanachie; "Roger Manning" -Shimmy-disc; "Roger Manning" -SST; "Fuck You Have a Nice Day" (book) - Soft Skull Press; "Chyeah" - Joe Folk and the Soho Valley Boys (noise/spoken word tape) -Roger Records.
+Releases include: "Roger Manning" - roger records 007; "Roger Manning" -Moll (Germany)/Shanachie; "Roger Manning" -Shimmy-disc; "Roger Manning" -SST; "Fuck You Have a Nice Day" (book) - Soft Skull Press; "Chyeah" - Joe Folk and the Soho Valley Boys (noise/spoken word tape) - roger records.

 Click HERE for more info on these and other releases